Braverman demands ’emergency legislation’ blocking off ECHR after Rwanda ruling

 “But it will need more than a declaration that Rwanda is safe.
 We can’t wait for ECHR to intervene: we must move now to ensure that this time, finally, there is simply no opportunity for rights-based claims against deportation.

-“The Bill must disapply the Human Rights Act and give effect to the policy *notwithstanding* the ECHR and Refugee Convention.
-It must restate the power of Govt to disregard interim rulings from Strasbourg.”
+“The Bill must disapply the Human Rights Act and give effect to the policy *notwithstanding* the ECHR and Refugee Convention.”

 Ms Cates earlier did not say whether she maintained full confidence in the PM when asked by journalists after a meeting of the group in Parliament.